-Thanksgiving Traditions From Around America
+Thanksgiving Traditions in America

 Every year at the end of November, Americans celebrate a day of thanks.
 The first Thanksgiving was celebrated by the Pilgrims in 1621 after their first harvest in the New World.
 In 1789, President George Washington issued a proclamation of thanks to God.
 Finally, in 1863, President Abraham Lincoln declared Thanksgiving would be celebrated on the last Thursday of November each year.
 Through the many years, we have developed Thanksgiving traditions.
 These Thanksgiving traditions make our annual celebrations memorable times with family and friends.

 10 Thanksgiving Traditions